Okpainmo/fast-django-backend-template/README.md

 CONNECT YOUR DATABASES TO A POSTGRESQL GUI SOFTWARE/SERVICE - E.G PGADMIN, TO VIEW THEM.

-**Option 2: update the `docker-compose.yaml` file on the project's root - using the added `docker-compose.template.yaml` file as a guide, and start all the databases at once**.
+**Option 2: create a `docker-compose.yaml` file on the project's root - and update it with the content of `docker-compose.template.yaml`, then proceed to start all the databases at once with command below**.

 ```bash
 docker compose up -d